 To refurbish or repair Don Sheil products, we must first remove the anodised coating.
 This enables us to re-polish and undertake any other repairs at this time, such as tapping out dents, before re-brightening and re-anodising the product.
 Repolishing Don Sheil products also dulls scratches and marks, however although we can generally promise a vast improvement, this process is may not completely eradicate marks, especially if they appear on etched background.

 My product was put in the dishwasher:

-The cloudy white caused by dishwashers is due to damage to the anodised layer, because of the caustic nature of the dishwasher.
+The cloudy white damage is a compromised anodic layer, because of the caustic nature of the dishwasher.
 This is repaired by removing the anodic layer, re-polishing and re-anodising, which restores its clear, shiny look.
-Depending on the dishwasher cycle, some slight “pitting” may remain.
+Depending on the dishwasher harshness and time spent inside, some slight “pitting” may remain.
 It is important to repair a product that has been through the dishwasher, to ensure that it remains food safe, as well as restoring its look.

 Because the anodising process is done in bulk, there are long waiting times for repairs to be undertaken, as they need to coincide with the end of our production runs.
 Expected waiting times are generally 4 – 8 weeks.

 Repairs are costed on a case-by-case basis.
 We will provide a quote based on an estimation of work, resources required and return postage (if applicable) prior to carrying out the repair.
 Products can be mailed directly to us our dropped off in person to the following address: